biojava/biojava-tutorial/structure/structure-data-model.md

                  Atom(s)
 </pre>

 All `Structure` objects contain one or more `Models`.
 That means also X-ray structures contain a "virtual" model which serves as a container for the chains.
-This also allows to represent multi-model X-ray structures in PDB, e.g. from time-series analysis.
+This allows to represent multi-model X-ray structures, e.g. from time-series analysis.
 The most common way to access chains is via:

 ```java
         List <Chain> chains = structure.getChains();